Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-01.md

 ## Break Out

 - What is Breakout
-  - Quick history of Breakout
+ - A quick history of Breakout
 - How does the tutorial game work?
-  - It draws all of the game elements to canvas
+ - draws all of the game elements with canvas
  - What are cartesian coordinates?
-- Draw Break game with sketch
+- Draw Break game wit Sketch
  - How big is the desktop: 1440 x 1024
  - How big is the game: 480 x 320
  - Draw game elements
  - bricks: 75 x 20
  - rows: 3
  - columns: 5
  - ball: 10 radius
  - paddle: 75 x 10

 Exercise 1: Open sketch and draw Breakout